brunorrboaretto/chaos_detection_ANN/README.md

 A neural network that has been trained to detect temporal correlation and distinguish chaotic from stochastic signals.

-The <code>'auto_ANN_Omega'</code> file depicts the fully automatic code with the necessary libraries.
+The <code>'/auto_ANN_Omega/'</code> directory depicts the fully automatic code with the necessary libraries.

 The main file <code>'chaos_detection_ANN.py'</code> contains all the information.